Saybrone/BackToTheFuture-wro2025-fe/models/README.md

-This file contains 3D printed parts of our robot.
+This directrory contains Stereolitoghaphy and CAD files for the chassis, mechanisms and other designs for the vehicle.